 Ji Liang Zhu (紀亮竹) as the young Fan Ai Qun (范愛群).
-I found her really smart at first when she was drinking the tea at that one place and explained about each step of brewing tea, etc. That actually carried on when she grew up.
-However, didn’t like her spoiled brat nature either.
+I found her really smart at first when she was drinking the tea at that one place and explained each step of brewing tea, etc. That actually carried on when she grew up.
+However, I didn’t like her spoiled brat nature either.

 Wang Jia Xuan (王佳萱) as the young He Si Si (何思思).
 Feisty and that consistency carry on to her later years.
 At least until the “real” dramas finally started.

 Wang Zhong Ping (王中平) as Zhao Fu Xiang (趙富祥) aka Hu Ke Qin (胡克勤).
 Zhao Yu and Zhao Fei’s father.
 The most hated man in this drama for me.
-A total coward, not daring to face with any consequences.
+A total coward, not daring to face any consequences.
 Not capable of protecting his family yet he would get all mad or pull the ‘ego’ card when his wife was pointing out some ‘true’ issues.
 I thought his character would change to ‘bravery’ after being with Cai Chun OR something, but he was still a coward, hiding behind her with situations.
-But I must say Wang Zhong Ping was really good in the role, totally convincing that he made me loathe his character so much throughout, even if his wife had already forgiven him near the end.
+But I must say Wang Zhong Ping was really good in the role.
+He was totally convincing that he made me loathe his character so much throughout, even if his wife had already forgiven him near the end.

 Hu An An (胡安安) as Hu Cai Chun (胡彩春).
-At first, I really like her for her snappy comments toward her boss and her step-father.
+At first, I really liked her for her snappy comments toward her boss and her step-father.
 Later on, it was just plain mixed feelings.
-I understood that she have her weak moments and in the later years, like she said, she didn’t have what it took anymore if Ke Qin were to leave her.
+I understood that she had her weak moments and in the later years, like she said, she didn’t have what it took anymore if Ke Qin were to leave her.
 Yet I felt she was too weak when she gave in and spent the night with him that one time years ago, knowing he was married.
 (As I already blamed him and bashed him to no end in his section, I felt it was only right to point out what she did also.)

 Deng An Ning (鄧安寧) as Lin Gu Wen (林顧問).
 When I realized he was the director of Angel Lover, it made me wanted to laugh since Tender Huang and Li Jia Ying were also in there (but in different stories).
-It felt strange that he was guest starring for such a role.
+It felt strange that he was guest-starring for such a role.
 Yet it was cool that he was game for it.

 Tender Huang and Li Jia Ying as Zhao Yu and Hu Xin Er.
 They were really cute together though their characters were ten years apart.
-It felt off at first but I was glad the script-writers went along with it.
+It felt off at first but I was glad the scriptwriters went along with it.
 But like most leading couples, they spent so less time together as a couple that made me want more screen time for them.
-YES, they spent a lot of times together at the tea farm before that and up until they finally become a couple.
+YES, they spent a lot of time together at the tea farm before that and up until they finally became a couple.
 But I still felt like it was too little after they were a couple.
 Sometimes I felt like they got together too late and it wouldn’t work, especially how the foundation for how Zhao Yu liking Xin Er was off, but I guess anything could happen with time.
-It’s not impossible but I felt like it was strange how he just let go of Ai Qun like that.
+It was not impossible but I felt like it was strange how he just let go of Ai Qun like that.
 There wasn’t anything he could do anyway and time had made him realized the person right by his side all along was the one.
 If both collaborate again in the future, I want to see them dating from the start, LOL!

 Tender Huang and Yang Zi Shan as Zhao Yu and Fan Ai Qun.
-They didn’t lack in chemistry since their background implied that they belong together.
+They didn’t lack in chemistry since their background implied that they belonged together.
 Yet I felt mad confused at the beginning and then again in the later parts.
 Why?
 It was obvious in hinting their beginning when Zhao Yu picked up her hair clip and it seemed like he was into her, etc when they were finally growing up.
 But what made me mad confused regarding him was how he was guiding Ai Qun that one time and actually have a hand around her shoulders BUT when he spotted Xin Er nearby, he withdrew his hand right away!
 It was like he didn’t want Xin Er to catch them and misunderstand or anything.
 I meant Ai Qun didn’t mind and he liked her, right?
 So why was he acting like he was up to no good?
-AND it wasn’t like he was taking advantage of Ai Qun, he was really helping her maintaining her balance.
+AND it wasn’t like he was taking advantage of Ai Qun, he was really helping her maintain her balance.
 Then what got me even more confused about her was it seemed she liked him all along but just wanted to go out and explore the world, etc. I swore I thought she made up the boyfriend part at first to see how his reaction was.
 Then how jealous she was with Xin Er made me felt like she liked him.
 Then I moved onto to thinking like possibly because she wanted to be spoiled by him after having broken up with her boyfriend.
 It made sense.
 Yet her expressions said more than that.
 So when they got together and separated, it felt too weird to me.
-I don’t doubt that he liked her but I wasn’t totally convinced with their chemistry character wise.
-Even if the script-writers had established so much history for them to the point that I didn’t believe that he could forget her so fast, but it just made it tenfold more confusing for me.
+I don’t doubt that he liked her but I wasn’t totally convinced with their chemistry character-wise.
+Even if the scriptwriters had established so much history for them to the point that I didn’t believe that he could forget her so fast, but it just made it tenfold more confusing for me.

 Zhang Ming Ming and Stella Huang as Fan Li Qun and Zhao Fei.
 They were so cute together yet I was really disturbed how he was still such a player after being with her.
-It was possibly because he have to go through stuffs and pay for it before he could mature?
+It was possibly because he had to go through stuff and pay for it before he could mature?
 But it was such a shame this pairing didn’t work out.
 It was so cute that he kept teasing her and she would take it seriously, etc. I enjoyed their fun moments a lot.
 She made him a better person in a way because he could soften up and not be so mean at times.
 He seemed more caring toward others as well, but not totally.
 In the end, the only thing good out of it was both learned to mature and be independent.

 Zhang Ming Ming and Xie Wen Xuan as Fan Li Qun and He Si Si.
 I felt their chemistry when they were bickering at the beginning.
 But I was hoping for a better get together for them than the whole ‘mistake’ before they actually fall in love and cherish one another.
-OR the intention of the script-writer was to make it different from other dramas?
-(Like how other dramas would just make it like they would fall in love later on and he would have to break up with Zhao Fei, stating the typical sorry, etc.) I was really frustrated how his mother kept intervening and making it worse for them both.
-I swear they would’ve eventually get together if she didn’t make it so hostile for all parties.
+OR the intention of the scriptwriter was to make it different from other dramas?
+(Like how other dramas would just make it like they would fall in love later on and he would have to break up with Zhao Fei, stating the typical sorry, etc.) I was really frustrated by how his mother kept intervening and making it worse for them both.
+I swear they would’ve eventually got together if she didn’t make it so hostile for all parties.

 Wang Zhong Ping and Ann Lee as Zhao Fu Xiang and Tang Mei Lin.
 Like I said earlier, I thought she was the weak link in the relationship.
 Yet I was wrong.
-When problems come, he just wanted to escape by committing suicide and let his family deal with the rest.
+When problems appeared, he just wanted to escape by committing suicide and let his family deal with the rest.
 When that didn’t work, he sought out other ways BUT when others cast doubt on the plans, he just went all ballistic on it.
 Like how she asked him questions regarding that one deal and he just acted like she kept treating him like some useless dude.
 How could they maintain a proper discussion when he kept wanting to win?
 I felt bad for him initially when I wasn’t watching much yet when she kept nagging him but as more and more details unfolded, I felt like he was too much an idiot to empathize.
 And perhaps they were so wrong for one another as well because they can’t seem to reach an agreement at times.